 A lecture course that covers the sources and control of air pollution caused by oil burners and incinerators, indoor air quality and noise control in HVAC systems.
 Students learn how residual oil burners are operated, controlled and maintained to minimize air pollution.
 They also learn how indoor air quality is maintained by HVAC systems and how an indoor air quality investigation is planned and performed.
 Basic acoustic terminology is also covered, along with sound level measurement procedures and noise control codes.
 Students complete term projects.
-Prerequisites: ENVC 1210/EC 210, ENVC 1211/EC 211, ENVC 2321/ EC 321
+Prerequisites: ENVC 1210, ENVC 1211, ENVC 2321

-ENVC 2452/EC 452 Principles of Facility Energy Management 3 cl hrs, 3 cr
+ENVC 2452 Principles of Facility Energy Management

 A lecture course in which students are taught the management tools and procedures which will enable them to track and control energy consumption in a large facility.
 The energy use characteristics of many types of facilities will be covered and analyzed.
 The course also provides students with the ability to perform an energy audit and to successfully implement a facility energy conservation program.
 Students will be required to assemble an energy conservation plan for a building and write a report as their final project.
-Prerequisites: ENVC 1210/EC 210, ENVC 1250/EC 250, ENVC 2322/EC 322, ENVC 2340/EC 340
+Prerequisites: ENVC 1210, ENVC 1250, ENVC 2322, ENVC 2340

-ENVC 2900/EC 900 Internship 3 cr
+ENVC 2900 Internship

 120 hours of work experience in a heating, ventilating and air conditioning company, consulting engineering firm, or other related industry organization approved by the advisor.
 Each student will keep a log/journal to be shared in group seminars.
 Supervision will be by faculty and by a supervisor at the internship site.

-Prerequisites: ENVC 2340/EC 340, ENVC 2321/EC 321
+Prerequisites: ENVC 2340, ENVC 2321

-FMGT 3510/FM 510 Financial Analysis for Facilities Managers I 3 cl hrs, 3 cr
+Financial Analysis for Facilities Managers I

 This course will teach students how to analyze and report on a facility's financial performance.
 Topics include revenue, operating and capital budgets and the use of tax incentives for financing facilities development.
 Present value techniques for analyzing a facility's long-term financing options and for evaluating capital improvement projects will also be covered.
 The use of computers to perform financial analyses is required.
-Prerequisite: MAT 1275/MA 275
+Prerequisite: MAT 1275

-FMGT 3520/FM 520 Anatomy of a Building 3 cl hrs, 3 cr
+FMGT 3520 Anatomy of a Building

 This course will provide students with a systems perspective of facilities.
 Students will view buildings as a synthesis of interrelated and dependent systems, and observe these systems at various stages throughout their rated life to see the effects of aging, wear and maintenance on their performance.
-Students will also examine the characteristics that are typical of different types and ages of buildings.
-Prerequisite: ENVC 1250/EC 250 or CMCE 2419/CT 419 or ARCH 2370/AR 370 or equivalent
+Students will also examine the characteristics that are typical of different types and ages of buildinas.

+Prerequisite: ENVC 1250 or CMCE 2319 or ARCH 2370 or equivalent

-FMGT 3610/FM 610 Project Management for Facilities Managers 3 cl hrs, 3 cr
+FMGT 3610 Project Management for Facilities Managers

 An introduction to the procedures for project management.
-How to maintain control of time and cost, allocate labor and other personnel effectively and apply these principles to actual situations.
+How to maintain control of time and costs, allocate labor and other personnel effectively and apply these principles to actual situations.
 How computers are used to effectively manage projects is emphasized.
-Prerequisite: FMGT 3510/FM 510
+Prerequisite: FMGT 3510

-FMGT 3620/FM 620 Building Systems I 3 cl hrs, 3 cr
+FMGT 3620 Building Systems I